Galeaspida: Taxonomy

+Phylogeny

+An analysis by Gai and colleagues in 2018 obtained the following phylogenetic tree by strict consensus of 3 maximum parsimony trees:

-Fossil Record
+Fossil record

 The oldest known galeaspids, such as those of the genera Hanyangaspis and Dayongaspis, first appear near the start of the Telychian age, of the latter half of the Llandovery epoch of the Silurian, about 436 million years ago.
 During the transition from the Llandovery to the Wenlock, the Eugaleaspids underwent a diversification event.
 By the time the Wenlock epoch transitioned into the Ludlow Epoch, all of the eugaleaspids, save for the Eugaleaspidae, were extinct.
 The Eugaleaspidae lived from the Wenlock, and were fairly long-lived, especially the genus Eugaleaspis.
 The last of the Eugaleaspididae disappeared by the end of the Pragian Epoch of the Lower Devonian.

 The first genus of Geraspididae, the eponymous Geraspis, appears during the middle of the Telychian.
 The other genera of Polybranchiaspidida appear in the fossil record a little after the beginning of the Lochkovian Epoch, at the start of the Devonian.
 The vast majority of the supraorder's genera either date from the Pragian epoch, or have their ranges end there.
 By the time the Emsian epoch starts, only a few genera, such as Duyunolepis and Wumengshanaspis, survive, with most others already extinct.
 The last galeaspid is an as yet undescribed species and genus from the Fammenian epoch of the Late Devonian, found in association with the tetrapod Sinostega and the antiarch placoderm Remigolepis, in strata from the Northern Chinese province of Ningxia.